Overview

 3. Verify in the dashboard

 Make any LLM call.
-Verra auto-registers your agent on first call.
-Open the admin dashboard → Receipts to see the audit log entry with risk level, DLP findings, and trace ID.
+The agent is surfaced in your admin dashboard for one-click confirmation on first call.
+Open the admin dashboard, then Audit Log, to see the entry with risk level, DLP findings, and trace ID.

 LangChain callback (optional)